aws-containers/retail-store-sample-app/README.md

 ## Deploying to Kubernetes

-This application can be deployed to Kubernetes directly; use the `deploy.yaml` file in the `kubernetes` folder.
+This application can be deployed to Kubernetes directly; use the `deploy.yaml` file in the `deploy/kubernetes` folder.